dieterich-lab/rp-bp/docs/usage-instructions.md

 ### Output files

 This script primarily creates the following files.
 (STAR also creates some temporary and log files.)

+**N.B.** If the `keep_riboseq_multimappers` configuration option is given, then the "-unique" part will not be present in the output filenames.

 * Trimmed and quality filtered reads
     * **trimmed and filtered reads**.
 A fastq.gz file containing the reads after removing adapters and low-quality reads. `riboseq_data`/without-adapters/`sample-name`[.`note`].fastq.gz